baritonehands/jitsi-gcp/README.md

     gcloud deployment-manager deployments delete jitsi

-## SSL setup
+## LetsEncrypt SSL setup

 See [Docker Jitsi Let's Encrypt Config](https://github.com/jitsi/docker-jitsi-meet#lets-encrypt-configuration).

 You would add the required configuration to env.yaml.
-A static IP would also probably be a good idea.
+A static IP would also probably be a good idea for the jitsi-web node.
+You need to have the DNS set up pointed at jitsi-web before it comes up in order for Let's Encrypt to work.